vLeov/php-chess/docs/variant-classical-board.md

-`Chess\Variant\Classical\Board` is a chessboard representation serving as a cornerstone that allows to create multiple features on top of it: FEN and PGN processing, ASCII representation, PNG image creation, position evaluation and more.
-Also it is a base class for other chess variants such as `Chess\Variant\Capablanca80\Board` and `Chess\Variant\Chess960\Board`.
+`Chess\Variant\Classical\Board` is a classical chess board representation allowing multiple features like FEN and PGN processing, ASCII representation, PNG image creation, position evaluation and more.
+Also it is the base class for chess variants such as `Chess\Variant\Capablanca80\Board` and `Chess\Variant\Chess960\Board`.

 Let's look at the methods available in this class through the following example.